and On-Going Services

 After trying a short-term clinic, if a family would like to continue ABA services with us, we would develop a plan together that would include where and when services would best be provided to suit the therapeutic needs of the child, and the practical needs of the family.

-Can we enroll our child in both the morning and afternoon clinic?
+Can we enroll our child in both the morning and afternoon clinic during the same 6 or 8 week session?

 Yes, through specific request.

-The purpose of the Introductory sessions is to introduce Intensive ABA Intervention into the overall treatment plan of individual children.
-The sessions were designed for new clients to attend either the morning or afternoon session.
+The purpose of the Introductory sessions is to introduce Intensive ABA Intervention into the overall treatment plan of individual children, so they were designed for new clients to attend either the morning or afternoon session.
 However, the needs of each client will be evaluated through the Intake and Assessment process prior to the start of the session and, therefore, can be individualized as per this process.

 How are clinics paid for?